 Double Meaning: When Polnareff laments about Abdul being dead "Just like the Iron Giant", Kakyoin points out that he survived.
-"He" could mean both Abdul AND the Iron Giant since both seemingly died only to come back.
+"He" could refer to both Abdul and the Iron Giant, since both seemingly died only to come back.

-Jotaro accuses Hierophant Green of being this after hearing that it likes to hide in hair bags.
+Jotaro accuses Hierophant Green of this after hearing that it likes to "hide underneath hair bangs."

 Kakyoin: Wha- no, it's not emo!

-Jotaro: You said it likes to hide in hair bags.
+Jotaro: You said it likes to hide in hair bangs.
 Pretty sure that's an emo thing.

 Kakyoin: That doesn't mean it's emo!